anderooovel/RMK-Testylesanne/README.md

 ## What I did

-- Collected real-time data about bus number 8 (from "https://transport.tallinn.ee/gps.txt")
+- Collected real-time data about bus number 8 from [TLT's open data API](https://transport.tallinn.ee/gps.txt) - [see code](https://github.com/anderooovel/RMK-Testylesanne/blob/main/Kood/data_collection.py)
 - Logged when each bus left Zoo and arrived at Toompark
-- Calculated how long the ride took
+- Used that data to calculate trip durations — [see code](https://github.com/anderooovel/RMK-Testylesanne/blob/main/Kood/process_bus_data.py)
-- Simulated different times when Rita might leave home (08:00 to 08:59)
+- Simulated different home departure times (from 08:00 to 08:59, in 10-second intervals)
-- For each time, checked if there’s a bus she can take to arrive at Toompark before 09:01
+- For each home departure time, randomly selected one of the valid upcoming buses and sampled a historical travel duration (Monte Carlo–style simulation)
+- Checked whether Rita would arrive before 09:05, based on the simulated trip
-- Counted how often that would happen to get the probability of being late
+- Counted how often she was late out of 10,000 simulations to get the probability - [see code](https://github.com/anderooovel/RMK-Testylesanne/blob/main/Kood/lateness_simulation.py)

 Right now the data is from eight days, but if I collect data for like a month then the results will be more accurate.